West Fourth Street–Washington Square station: Eighth Avenue Line

 Work on the IND Eighth Avenue Line began in 1925.
 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method.
 The West 4th Street station was to be one of three Eighth Avenue Line stations underneath Sixth Avenue in Lower Manhattan; the other two stations were to be at Spring Street and Walker Street.
 As part of the construction of the Eighth Avenue Line in Lower Manhattan, Sixth Avenue was extended south to Church Street starting in 1926.
 This required the demolition of dozens of buildings along the route, including a hotel and several houses within the vicinity of the West Fourth Street station.
 By August 1930, the BOT reported that the Eighth Avenue Line was nearly completed, except for the stations between Chambers Street–Hudson Terminal and West Fourth Street, which were only 21 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.

 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The upper level of the West Fourth Street station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 When the station opened in 1932, express (A) and local (AA) trains served the line; expresses did not run during late nights or Sundays.
 When the IND Concourse Line opened on July 1, 1933, the C express train started operating, while all locals became CC trains to the Concourse Line.
 The E began using the local tracks on August 19, 1933, when the IND Queens Boulevard Line opened.